-Baci di dama consists of two meltingly tender Italian hazelnut shortbread cookies that are sandwiched together with a rich dark chocolate filling.
+Baci Di Dama consists of two meltingly tender Italian hazelnut shortbread cookies that are sandwiched together with a rich dark chocolate filling.
+Originally from Italy’s Piedmont region (an area renowned for their excellent hazelnuts), Baci Di Dama are traditionally made with hazelnuts.
 With their wonderfully nutty flavor and delicate melt-in-your-mouth texture, these bite-sized cookies are a wonderful accompaniment to an afternoon espresso or an after-dinner treat.
-Plus they’re easy enough to make that everyone in the family can lend a hand in the kitchen for some Valentine’s Day fun.
+Plus they’re easy enough to make that everyone in the family can lend a hand in the kitchen.
+Here’s what you’ll need:

-How to Make Baci Di Dama:
+How to Make Gluten-Free Baci Di Dama Italian Cookies:

-- The dough will spread ever so slightly to create half domes that are then filled with a spoonful of chocolate and pressed together.
+- Once cooled, you’ll melt the chocolate and dollop a spoonful of melted chocolate on the bottom of one cookie and top with another cookie to form a little sandwich.
 All that’s left is to let the cookies set (which is arguably the hardest part) and they are ready to serve or gift.

 Packed with hazelnut and chocolate, these tiny treats are sure to quickly become a new favorite.